MohamedAsran0/HTML-CSS-Ramadan-in-Egypt/README.md

 # HTML-Ramadan-in-Egypt
-using HTML and CSS to create Ramadan in Egypt project.
+using HTML to create Ramadan in Egypt project.